AntoniosBarotsis/Blog/content/posts/PoSharp/index.md

 Executing the test snippets is terribly slow because of all the file accesses + compilation required + spawning the external WSL process.
 At the time of writing this, 7 tests executed sequentially take 5-6 seconds, this will only get worse with more tests.
-Since there are only so many tests we can afford to assign one test per thread (which seems to be the most efficient for the time being) which takes the execution time down to around a second or two, this will hopefully scale much better than the sequential solution.
+Since there are only so many tests as of now we can afford to assign one test per thread (which seems to be the most efficient for the time being), that takes the execution time down to around a second or two, this will hopefully scale much better than the sequential solution.

 Since a `.asm` file gets created for each test I need to make sure that they have unique names so the different threads don't cause issues.